-At this stage, the goal is to proceed with detailed design.
-The result will be a much more complete definition of both form and operation, from which you will build your final prototype.
-You should also obtain practice in digital modeling techniques, using a tool that is appropriate for the issue that you are trying to resolve (e.g., illustrator, solidworks, photoshop, or other digital modeling tools) and apply some of the thinking about design details (from, color, and graphics, etc.) that we will be discussing in class.
+Now it's time to get real!
+At this stage, the goal is to proceed with the detailed design from which you will build your final prototype.
+The result will be a much more complete definition of both form and operation.
+You should also obtain practice in digital modeling techniques, using a tool that is appropriate for the issue that you are trying to resolve (e.g., illustrator, solidworks, photoshop, or other digital modeling tools) and apply some of the thinking about design details (form, color, and graphics, etc.) that we will be discussing in class.

 All work should be coordinated with your team to move the project forward,